 The Ouija board or talking board comes from the Modern Spiritualist movement, and by the 1900s, they became a part of popular culture.
 Child’s game companies began marketing them as a toy.
 Some think they are harmless, while others see them as a doorway to evil.

 One way to understand them is through the ideomotor effect.
 Ideo is from idea, and motor relates to muscular action.
 The “ideomotor effect” is how a subliminal suggestion brings about an unconscious act.
 It’s a way of explaining the mechanics of talking boards, hypnosis, dowsing rods, and automatic writing.
 These are simply the reflex actions of the subconscious mind.

 We see how this works with other reflex actions.
 For example, the body reacts to painful stimuli by pulling away.
 So, whether you see this as a way to contact your ancestors, parlor game, or doorway to hell depends on our worldview.

 The short answer is no. Prayer in Western theology is a petition to a higher power.
 It’s asking the higher power to intervene.
-Whereas your spirit guides exist in the realm of Shamanic State of Consciousness (SSC), and this realm exists within your consciousness.
+Whereas the spirit entities of the Shamanic State of Consciousness (SSC) exists within your consciousness.
 It requires a process enabling you to reach SSC.
 So, the Western idea of prayer is not a way to do this.
 Many with this worldview discourage people from seeking advice outside their belief system.

 If you think of prayer in terms of an invocation, then you are getting closer to the use of meaningful rituals.
 The key is understanding the symbolism of the ceremony.
 Indigenous cultures use specific rites to enter and exist SSC.
 They often use a rattle and drum for this purpose.
 The tempo and volume are cues that slow or speed up heart rate and respiration.